logo BIO318

 The largest known bacterial genomes

-Several myxobacterial strains sequenced possess genomes among the largest ones described in prokaryotes, making them excellent models for the study of genome expansion.
-The expansion of myxobacterial genomes are mainly due to gene duplication and divergence.
+Several sequenced myxobacterial strains possess genomes among the largest ones described in prokaryotes, making them excellent models for the study of genome expansion.
+The expansion of myxobacterial genomes is mainly due to gene duplication and divergence.
 Our group is studying the evolution of several families of paralogs.

 kinasas